-For our tenth anniversary, we set an ambitious goal: Raise \$200,000 annually to invest in our community.
+For our tenth anniversary, we've set an ambitious goal: Raise \$202,020 in 2020 to invest in our community.

 Imagine all the good we can accomplish together!

 The beauty of a community foundation is that YOU - our friends and neighbors - determine how the foundation's money is invested.
 You choose the legacy you want to build.